htc-class/homework-site/src/markdown-pages/year-2/week-18.md

 - find the component in which you're making the `fetch()` request to get your card data from the API.
 Extract the hardcoded `http://localhost:<port>` string into a variable, and set it to one of two things.
-  - if `process.env.NODE_ENV` is `"DEVELOPMENT"` then use the same localhost:PORT url you were using.
+  - if `process.env.NODE_ENV` is **NOT** `"PRODUCTION"` then use the same localhost:PORT url you were using.
+(Look carefully, at this step, it will be easier if you test that it is NOT production, than if you test that it IS "DEVELOPMENT")
   - otherwise, use `http://api-<user>.howtocomputer.link` where `<user>` is your bash username.
 - test your work by restarting your dev server (make sure your API server is